Please visit this page for more information on the underlying vision behind my retreats and courses.

 Both as a writer and as editor of EarthLines magazine, it has become clear to me that writing about nature, place and the environment, and about the complex heart of our relationship with the rest of the natural world – ‘nature writing’ and ‘ecoliterature’ are inadequate labels, and yet no other satisfactory term really exists – is also associated with its own very specific challenges, pitfalls and opportunities.
 And yet there are very few serious and intensive opportunities to learn or hone the craft in the context of a one-to-one personal mentoring relationship.

 The course is offered on a one-to-one basis i.e. participants will work with me for a period of six months to develop their writing.
 It is very much focused on mentoring individual writers to enhance their skills, as well as on teaching about the wider context of ecoliterature.
 The course is primarily aimed at writers of nonfiction prose, not fiction or poetry.
-Although either fiction or poetry can be accommodated as a part of the written product, and feedback can be provided, no specific theory of either fiction or ecopoetics will be taught.
+Although either fiction or poetry can be accommodated as a part of the written product, no specific theory of either fiction or ecopoetics will be taught.

 You can begin the course at the beginning of any month to be mutually agreed between us.
 The course is highly structured and takes the form of six study modules, one per month, in specific areas of ecoliterature.
-Each month you’ll receive emailed notes about the issue we’re covering in PDF format, along with a link to download relevant articles and examples on Google Drive, and writing assignments associated with that month’s subject area.
+Each month you’ll receive notes about the issue we’re covering in PDF format, along with a link to download relevant articles and examples on Google Drive, and writing assignments associated with that month’s subject area.
 Detailed feedback will be given on those assignments.
 There is time built in for ongoing discussion about the issues we’re covering and about your writing too, mostly by email (though Skype can sometimes be arranged) at your instigation.
 Once begun, the course will end in 6 months whether you have been able to complete all modules or not.
 It is important that on beginning the course, you agree to complete the modules on time, i.e. one module per month, and to meet the deadlines for handing in assignments.

 We cover the following subject areas, among others: